 must-gatherto collect data

-You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.
+You can view the Migration Toolkit for Containers (MTC) custom resources and download logs to troubleshoot a failed migration.

 If the application was stopped during the failed migration, you must roll it back manually in order to prevent data corruption.